 “Just watch how baby always turns back to you when you give him the break he needs”.

-Just this week I had this email from a health visitor who had completed a two-day training on Newborn Baby Observations (one of the Brazelton tools for aiding baby communication).
+Just this week I had this email from a health visitor who had completed a two-day training on Newborn Behavioural Observations (one of the Brazelton tools for aiding baby communication).
 She started to use this training the next day with a mother and baby.
 This is her email to my co-trainer and me.

 I would like to thank you for the training yesterday and Monday it has been really helpful to enhance my skills within practice!
 I completed my first NBO today on a 6-week-old baby, the mother was feeling particularly low as another health care worker had made her feel her baby “didn’t like her” and she had struggled with this for a few days.

 When I did the NBO mum brightened up and said- “I am so glad my baby knows me and loves me” and continued to talk to her baby throughout the visit.
 There was lots of reciprocity and mum was able to show a higher level of insight into her baby’s needs.
 Dad was equally receptive – he was off work with PND and you could tell he was very proud of his son!